lanl/LaGriT/docs/pages/tutorial/lagrit_introduction/step_02.md

 epsilonvol:   8.8817842E-08
 ---------------------------------------
 element volumes b/w 0.8333E+02 and 0.9572E+02:      3200
 element volumes b/w 0.9572E+02 and 0.1100E+03:         0
 element volumes b/w 0.1100E+03 and 0.1263E+03:         0
 element volumes b/w 0.1263E+03 and 0.1451E+03:         0
 element volumes b/w 0.1451E+03 and 0.1667E+03:       800
 min volume =   8.3333333E+01 max volume =   1.6666667E+02
 -----------------------------------------------------------
       4000 total elements evaluated.

 </pre>

 Now we have two tet meshes, one created with **connect** and the other with **grid2grid**.
-In general we use the connect algorithm to create Delaunay meshes using Voronoi control volumes (FEHM, PFLOTRAN, TOUGH2).
+In general, we use the connect algorithm to create Delaunay meshes using Voronoi control volumes (FEHM, PFLOTRAN, TOUGH2).
 Converting hex elements into tet elements will not be Delaunay and may affect results depending on the physics used.

 For viewing these new meshes, we can add node and element attributes.
 With the following commands we add values for each tet volume and for the voronoi volume around each mesh node.
 See a list of attributes that can be created at [**`cmo/addatt`**](https://lanl.github.io/LaGriT/pages/docs/commands/cmo/cmo_addatt.html)